runZeroInc/divining-risk/README.md

-They take untrusted user-provided input, often by relative directory reference, and are certainly exploitable with directory traversal, SQL injection, deserialization, and probably other techniques, if you provide weird inputs.
+They take untrusted user-provided input, often by relative directory reference, and are certainly exploitable with directory traversal, SQL injection, deserialization, and probably other techniques, if you provide weird enough inputs.

 Don't do it.

-I imagine someone will troll me by assigning CVEs for these vulnerabilities anyway.
+(I imagine someone will troll me by assigning CVEs for these vulnerabilities anyway.)